Up to 60% off sofas & mattresses — limited‑time deals.

 Who it is best for

-• Heavier sleepers who hate “hammocking.”
+• Heavier sleepers who want to avoid “hammocking.”

 Where it falls short